ProperForm Data Processing Addendum

 8.4.
 Changes to Subprocessors.

-ProperForm will provide Provider with prior written notice before adding or replacing a Subprocessor.
-Provider may object to any such change, based on reasonable data privacy grounds, by providing written notice to ProperForm within 15 days of receiving notification.
-If the parties cannot resolve the objection through good-faith discussion within 30 days of Provider's objection, either party may terminate the affected Services upon written notice in accordance with the Terms.
+ProperForm will provide Business with prior written notice before adding or replacing a Subprocessor.
+Business may object to any such change, based on reasonable data privacy grounds, by providing written notice to ProperForm within 15 days of receiving notification.
+If the parties cannot resolve the objection through good-faith discussion within 30 days of Business's objection, either party may terminate the affected Services upon written notice in accordance with the Terms.

 8.5.
 Liability for Subprocessors.

-ProperForm remains liable to Provider for the acts and omissions of its Subprocessors with respect to Provider Personal Data to the same extent that ProperForm would be liable if performing the Subprocessor's services directly, subject to the limitations of liability in the Terms.
+ProperForm remains liable to Business for the acts and omissions of its Subprocessors with respect to Personal Data to the same extent that ProperForm would be liable if performing the Subprocessor's services directly, subject to the limitations of liability in the Terms.

 9. Data Subject Rights